 - 1/2 pound chuck eye roast (see note)

 - 1 tablespoon chopped cilantro

 - Combine the olive oil, soy sauce, vinegar, honey, garlic, oregano, cumin, and pepper in a large resealable freezer bag.
-Place the beef in the bag, seal, and then smush it around in the marinade to coat it evenly.
-Place the bag in the refrigerator for up to 12 hours.
+Place the beef in the bag, seal it, and then smush it around in the marinade to coat it evenly.
+Place the bag in the refrigerator for at least two hours or up to eight.

-- Heat a cast iron skillet (see note 2) over medium heat.
+- Lightly coat a cast-iron skillet with vegetable oil and heat it over medium heat.
 Pat the beef with paper towels to absorb excess marinade (it will help the beef sear).
 Once the pan is hot, cook the beef until nicely seared on the first side, about 5 minutes.
 Flip the beef over and let it sear on the other side.
-Check the temperature with a meat thermometer and once it reads 130-135 degrees, remove the beef from the pan.
+Check the temperature with a meat thermometer and once it reads 140-145°F, remove the beef from the pan.
 Let it rest on a cutting board while you prepare the vegetables.